+Computer Science

-Computer Science Contact: Mrs Bhayat 3 lessons per week
+Contact: Mrs Bhayat 3 lessons per week

-Examination board: OCR Specification: J277 Qualification: GCSE Computer Science
+Qualification: GCSE Computer Science

 Students will be carrying on studying the contents of exam 2 on computational thinking, algorithms and programming.
 Modules 2.4 Boolean Logic and 2.5 Programming languages and Integrated development environments will be covered.
-Pupils will also be completing there 20 hour NEA project.
+Pupils will also be completing their 20-hour NEA project.
 This project does not count towards the student's final mark but is important to cover as students get the opportunity to place the theory work, they have learnt over the year into practice.

 Students are taught in mixed ability groups.
-This subject was an optional choice subject that students will have selected in year 8.

-Every half term every student will be assessed on group work oracey as well as an end of half term EMB assessment.
+Every half term every student will be assessed on group work/ oracy as well as an end of half term EMB assessment.